scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/image_processing/image_processing.rst

 .. image:: image_processing/morpho.png
    :align: center

+.. topic:: Exercise

-**Exercise** : check that the area of the reconstructed square is smaller than the area of the initial square.
+    Check that the area of the reconstructed square is smaller than the area of the initial square.
 (The opposite would occur if the closing step was performed *before* the opening).

 For **gray-valued** images, eroding (resp. dilating) amounts to replacing